nih-cfde/training-and-engagement/docs/General-Tools/UNIX/find.md

 ### `find`

-As you have seen, `grep` is very useful for finding things within files, and the `*` or wildcard is useful for listings files that match a partial pattern.
-But, how do we find files when we don't know their location?
+As you have seen, `grep` is very useful for finding things within files, and the `*` or wildcard is useful for listing files that match a partial pattern.
+But, how do we find files when we do not know their location?
 The `find` command.

-Let's navigate back to our home directory and use `find` to command to look for .fasta files.
-Use the`-name` flag to specify that you are looking for a file with the name listed in double quotes.
+Let's navigate back to our home directory and use the `find` command to look for .fasta files.
+Use the `-name` flag to specify that you are looking for a file with the name listed in double quotes.
 Use the `*` wildcard to only search for files with a specific extension.

 ```
 cd ~
 find . -name "*.fasta"
 ```

-This reveals that .fasta file was found in both the books and the MiSeq directory.
+This reveals that .fasta files were found in both the books and the MiSeq directories.

 ```
 ./books/yeast.fasta